banointan/myitjournal/docs/security/dokumentation/webserver/apache/http-1.1-deaktivieren.md

 **Expected output:**

-- ALPN protocol: h2 → ✅ HTTP/2 is negotiated
+- `ALPN protocol: h2` → ✅ HTTP/2 is active
 - No output or different protocol → ❌ HTTP/2 not supported or not negotiated